Hortus Palatinus

 Can I buy tickets online?

-Check the official website for information regarding ticket sales and pricing.
+Check the official website for details about online ticket purchasing and availability.

 Are there restrooms and cafes?

-Facilities may vary, so check the official website for details on available amenities.
+Facilities may be available, but it’s best to check the official website for specifics regarding amenities.

 What should I wear?